febuiles/cute_calendar/README.markdown

 Attribution
 ===========

-This plugin is based on the works of several persons:
+This plugin is based on the works of several people:

 calendar_helper
 ---------------